dapr/website/content/community/_index.md

       label : "Go to the Dapr Discord" link : "https://bit.ly/dapr-discord"

+  - logo : "images/community/dapr-meteor-logo.png"
+    alt: "Become a Dapr Meteor"
+    title: "Become a Dapr Meteor"
+    summary: "Dapr Meteors are a group of Dapr enthusiasts who make a big impact in the community by helping others, creating content, and contributing to the project.
+If you're passionate about Dapr and are active in the community, consider nominating yourself to become a Dapr Meteor." cta :
+      enable : true
+      label : "Learn about the Dapr Meteors Program" link : "community/program"

   - logo : "images/community/dapr-community-calls.png"
     alt: "Dapr Community Calls"
     title: "Join our community calls"